 Sec.
 55. The Grand Chapter has exclusive power to constitute Chapters and Special Chapters within its jurisdiction, as defined in Section 13 of this Code, and it shall have power to ordain and prescribe regulations for their government not in conflict with its allegiance to and affiliation with the General Grand Chapter of Royal Arch Masons International.

+The officers of a Constituent Chapter shall be:

 A High Priest, A King,